elainebroche-dev/anagram/README.md

 -   ### Imagery
     - The abstract background image was chosen to complement the grey and orange colour scheme.
 The overall effect is designed to look modern and appeal to an adult audience rather than younger players as the questions currently provided target this age group.
-    - Features including the layout of the Play Game screen, positioning and behaviour of the "Check Answer" button, method of presentation of answer feedback, progress bar and behaviour of "X" in top left of screens were influenced by the UX features of the [Duolingo](https://www.duolingo.com/learn) application.
+    - Features including the layout of the Play Game screen, positioning and behaviour of the "Check Answer" button, method of presentation of answer feedback, progress bar and behaviour of "<<" in top left of screens were influenced by the UX features of the [Duolingo](https://www.duolingo.com/learn) application.

 -   ### Colour Scheme
     -  The colour scheme across the screens was kept simple and consistent so that it wouldn't be distracting and was inspired by the colours used by the [Quiz House](https://play.google.com/store/apps/details?id=co.quizhouse&hl=en&gl=US) application and from a palette on [Scheme Color](https://www.schemecolor.com/very-dark-blue-grey-orange.php)